RyanBriggsDev/colors/README.md

-An app has been created to store color palettes for various projects.
-With this tool, it's simple to quickly access the color palettes and copy the hex codes for use.
+An app to store color palettes for various projects.
+With this tool, I can easily have quick access the color palettes and copy the hex codes for use.

 Created in React.js using Styled Components